Finding the Right Grinding Wheel

-The silicon carbide wheels are inexpensive, and are designed as a disposable abrasive.
-As the wheel cuts or grinds steel, it loses some of its surface, and abrasive characteristics.
+The silicon carbide wheels are inexpensive and are designed as a disposable abrasive.
+As the wheel cuts or grinds steel, it loses some of its surfaces and abrasive characteristics.
 When the wheel is too small to be used effectively, the contractor replaces it with a new disk.

 Fast Grinding Disks

 Fast grinding abrasive disks, including aluminum oxide grinding wheels and zirconium grinding wheels, have a higher abrasive rating than other disks.
 These tools are designed for quick removal of surface imperfections on steel fabrications.
 Because of their highly abrasive rating, they are unsuited for applications where a smooth cut edge is desired.

 Hard-edge grinding wheels by United Abrasives are impregnated with ceramic to create an even harder cutting edge.
 The hard edge disks are less abrasive than the fast grinding disks, but they last much longer.
 Hard-edge disks are suited for high carbon steels and stainless steel.

 United Abrasive Soft Bond abrasive disks are designed to clear material from a work surface without becoming loaded with metal dust or ferrous debris.
 Soft bond disks will deteriorate faster than the disks listed above, but they are perfect for softer materials such as copper, brass, bronze, or other soft metals.